 The material shall be essentially cuprous oxide.
 It shall be in the form of a dry powder, or in such a form that it is possible to easily powder it by crushing under a palette knife, without a grinding action.
 It shall have a yellow-orange to orange-red colour and shall be free from adulterants and foreign matter.

 3.2 The material shall also comply with the requirement given in Table 1.

 Table 1 Requirements of Cuprous Oxide (Fungicidal Grade), Technical

-(Clause 3.2)
+(Clauses 3.2 and 7)